Trunk Services: Éire

 40: Rosslare Harbour - Waterford - Cork - Tralee

-For some reason, I managed to get it into my head that connection between Cork and Killarney were poor but the discovery of this route changes all of that.
+For some reason, I managed to get it into my head that the connection between Cork and Killarney was poor but the discovery of this route changes all of that.
 After all, the service frequency between Cork and Tralee is hourly most of the time so I am wondering quite how I managed not to find the service before now.
-The next to hourly extension to Rosslare is a revelation too though I have to admit that going to Ireland via Rosslare would make a massive round trip for me.
+The next to the hourly extension to Rosslare is a revelation too though I have to admit that going to Ireland via Rosslare would make a massive round trip for me.
 Nevertheless, it’s an option that might need to be considered if arctic weather ever blights Dublin Airport again.

 51: Cork - Limerick - Shannon Airport - Ennis - Galway

 In my U.C.C. days, there were times during the summer when I made use of the southern section of this service to travel between Charleville and Cork.
-Then, the frequency was near to two hourly and there were occasions when two vehicles operated some departures from Parnell Place Bus Station in Cork.
+Then, the frequency was near to two-hourly and there were occasions when two vehicles operated some departures from Parnell Place Bus Station in Cork.
 On one occasion, the second vehicle was an elderly interurban bus mainly used for services to West Cork and it felt a comedown from the more usual coaches.
 Something tells me that things have moved on a lot since then with the service frequency extended to hourly for most of the timetable.
 Interestingly, not much distinction is made between Sundays and Public Holidays either.
-Another change has been the making more of calls to Shannon Airport and my spending several frustrating hours there before Christmas 2010 is what’s caused me to look at what travel options are available from the airport.
+Another change has been the making more calls to Shannon Airport and my spending several frustrating hours there before Christmas 2010 is what’s caused me to look at what travel options are available from the airport.
 Unlike my tarnished impressions of Aer Lingus, this service doesn’t look at all shabby nowadays.

-64 Galway − Ireland West Airport, Knock − Sligo − Derry
+64: Galway − Ireland West Airport (Knock) − Sligo − Derry

 This is one of the more unusual Expressway services that Bus Éireann operates.
 It is both a cross-country and cross-border service that crosses the counties of Galway, Mayo, Sligo, Donegal and Derry.
 The timetable may have its eccentricities but there are up to ten journeys each way a day even if not all of those go the full length of the route.
 Using one of those might be a way of passing through a part of Ireland that I scarcely have seen in the flesh at all.